gbdev/pandocs/content/Video_Display.md

 LCDC.0 has different meanings depending on Gameboy type and Mode:

-##### Monochrome Gameboy and SGB: BG Display
+##### Monochrome Gameboy, SGB and CGB in Non-CGB Mode: BG Display

-When Bit 0 is cleared, the background becomes blank (white).
-Window and Sprites may still be displayed (if enabled in Bit 1 and/or Bit 5).
+When Bit 0 is cleared, both background and window become blank (white), ie. the Window Display Bit (Bit 5) is ignored in that case.
+Only Sprites may still be displayed (if enabled in Bit 1).

 ##### CGB in CGB Mode: BG and Window Master Priority

 When Bit 0 is cleared, the background and window lose their priority - the sprites will be always displayed on top of background and window, independently of the priority flags in OAM and BG Map attributes.

-##### CGB in Non CGB Mode: BG and Window Display

-When Bit 0 is cleared, both background and window become blank (white), ie. the Window Display Bit (Bit 5) is ignored in that case.
-Only Sprites may still be displayed (if enabled in Bit 1).
-This is a possible compatibility problem - any monochrome games (if any) that disable the background, but still want to display the window wouldn\'t work properly on CGBs.

 LCD Status Register
 -------------------